Toddlers at the Table: Avoiding Power Struggles

 Don't Bargain for Bites

 You want your child to eat the spinach you serve; your child drops it on the floor.
 Your well-meaning impulse may be to start talking up nutritious foods, saying how big and strong spinach will make your child.
-Or you might start bargaining: "Well, if you eat three more bites, I'll give you a cookie."
+Or you might start bargaining: "If you eat 3 more bites, I'll give you a cookie."
 The problem is that these tactics don't work in the long run.

 Who hasn't used the line about spinach making you strong?
 But this approach may build dislike for the healthy food rather than acceptance.
-This doesn't mean you shouldn't teach kids about the benefits of healthy foods, but don't push too much by celebrating every bite of spinach your toddler eats or disapproving when he or she refuses.
+Keep teaching kids about the benefits of healthy foods, but don't push too much by cheering every bite of spinach your toddler eats or disapproving when they refuse.

-For some kids, dinner becomes a negotiation session from the very start, and parents have been using dessert as an incentive for decades.
+For some kids, dinner becomes a negotiation session from the very start, and parents have been using dessert as motivation for decades.
 But this doesn't encourage healthy eating.
 Instead it creates the impression that "treats" are more valuable than mealtime food.
-Foods like candy and cookies are not essential to a child's diet and it's not a deprivation to not serve them during the toddler years.
+Foods like candy and cookies are not essential to a child's diet.

-To encourage healthy eating, continue offering your child an array of nutritious choices — and keep the mealtime mood upbeat.
+To encourage healthy eating, continue offering your child nutritious choices — and keep the mealtime mood upbeat.
 Also try these tips:

 - Serve right-sized portions.
 Parents often overestimate how much food a child should eat.
 Especially with foods that aren't yet favorites, a couple of tablespoons is plenty to start with.
 Small portions are less overwhelming, while bigger portions may encourage overeating.

 - Don't negotiate.
-It's fine to encourage kids to "try one bite" but don't fall into the negotiating trap.
+It's fine to encourage kids to "try a bite" but don't fall into the negotiating trap.
 Prepare and serve healthy meals and let them decide what to eat.

 - Have family meals together.
 Set your toddler's place at the family table — it's good for kids of this age to see their parents and siblings eating together and eating healthy foods.
 Kids eat a more nutritious diet, with more fruits and vegetables, when they regularly have family meals.